tohojo/flent/doc/options.rst

    for instance, switch to splitting up combined data sets by batch run instead of by file name.

+.. option:: --combine-save-dir=DIRNAME

+   When doing a combination plot save the intermediate data to ``DIRNAME``.
+This can then be used for subsequent plotting to avoid having to load all the source data files again on each plot.

 .. option:: --split-group=LABEL

    Split data sets into groups when creating box plots.
 Specify this option